jimbob4000/copyicons/README.md

 ### Building

 Ensure that **VitaSDK** is installed and properly configured in your `PATH` environment variable before proceeding.
-Navigate to the library directory an build using:
+Navigate to the 'source/include/copyicons' directory then build using:

-`cd copyicons-master/source/include/copyicons`
 `mkdir build && cd build`

 `cmake .. -DCMAKE_TOOLCHAIN_FILE=$VITASDK/share/vita.toolchain.cmake`

 `make`

 ### Credit: